swashdev/swashdev.github.io/_posts/2021-06-03-minigame-madness.md

 playnow: https://pavlick.net/minigame-madness/
 ---

-Minigame Madness is a collection of ~~20~~ 10 fun microgames which hearkens back to the good old days, when Flash games ruled the Internet and anarchic fun was an acceptable passtime.
+Minigame Madness is a collection of ~~20~~ 11 fun microgames which hearkens back to the good old days, when Flash games ruled the Internet and anarchic fun was an acceptable passtime.
 Do you have the reflexes?
 The skill?
-The determination?
+The intrepidity?
 There's only one way to find out!

 Minigame Madness is also the first game I made using the [Godot Engine][godot], a game engine for 2D or 3D games with an easy-to-use